-Founded in 1926, the Department of Geophysics at the Colorado School of Mines is recognized and respected around the world for its programs in applied geophysical research and education.
-With 20 active faculty and an average class size of 15, students receive individualized attention in a close-knit department.
-Given the interdisciplinary nature of geophysics, the undergraduate curriculum requires students to become thoroughly familiar with geological, mathematical, and physical theories in addition to the various geophysical methodologies.
-The mission of the geophysical engineering program is to educate undergraduates in the application of geophysics to help meet global needs for energy, water, food, minerals, and the mitigation of natural hazards by exploring and illuminating the dynamic processes of the earth, oceans, atmosphere and solar system.
+Founded in 1926, the Department of Geophysics at the Colorado School of Mines is internationally recognized and respected for its programs in applied geophysical research and education.
+With 13 active tenure/tenure-track faculty and small class sizes, students receive individualized attention in a close-knit department.
+Given the interdisciplinary nature of geophysics, the undergraduate curriculum facilitates students’ understanding of geological, mathematical, and physical theories in addition to geophysics.
+Our mission is to educate undergraduates in the application of geophysics to help meet global needs for energy, water, food, minerals, and to mitigate natural hazards and their impact, by exploring and illuminating the dynamic processes of the earth, oceans, atmosphere and solar system.

 Geophysical Engineering Curriculum

 Geophysics is an applied and interdisciplinary science, hence students must have a strong foundation in physics, mathematics, geology and computer sciences.
 Superimposed on this foundation is a comprehensive body of courses on the theory and practice of geophysical methods.
 As geophysics and geophysical engineering involve the study and exploration of the entire earth, our graduates have great opportunities to work anywhere on, and even off, the planet.
 Therefore, emphasis is placed on electives in the humanities, which give students an understanding of international issues and different cultures.
 To satisfy all these requirements, every student who obtains a Bachelor’s Degree in Geophysical Engineering at Mines must complete the courses in the Mines Core Course Sequence plus the requirements set out in the Mines Catalog.

 Geophysics undergraduates may apply for up to six credits of an independent study experience, which takes their studies beyond the regularly offered Department curriculum.
 Students should consult the Mines Catalog, and their academic advisors, for details and requirements.
 Proposals for independent study course credit must be received in the Department office by the end of the first week of the semester in which they intend to enroll.
 The course proposal should fit this format: Independent Study Format.

 Professional Engineering Registration